wilson0x4d/X4DESO/X4D_Bank/README.md

 If ESO is already running, execute **/reloadui** command.

 ## Versions
+v1.9
+- Fix to prevent attempting to stack items of different levels/qualities.

 v1.8
 - Fixed Descriptions
 - Fix bad reference to LibAddonMenu